Get exclusive member benefits & effect social change. Join Today

 Hyperventilation is a condition in which you suddenly start to breathe very quickly.
 Healthy breathing occurs with a healthy balance between breathing in oxygen and breathing out carbon dioxide.
-While hyperventilating, you upset this balance by exhaling more than you inhale.
+You upset this balance when you hyperventilate by exhaling more than you inhale.
 This causes a rapid reduction in carbon dioxide in the body.

 Low carbon dioxide levels eventually lead to narrowing of the blood vessels that supply blood to the brain.
 This reduction in blood supply to the brain leads to symptoms like lightheadedness and tingling in the fingers.
 Severe hyperventilation can lead to loss of consciousness.